Pfern/TtT-in-Portugal-2016/README.md

 ---
 > Day 1 Challenge:
-> * Read the Sofware Carpentry Instructor training document on [Concept maps](https://github.com/swcarpentry/instructor-training/blob/gh-pages/_episodes/08-memory.md)
+> * Read the Software Carpentry Instructor training document on [Concept maps](https://github.com/swcarpentry/instructor-training/blob/gh-pages/_episodes/08-memory.md)
 > * If you want you can find further material on [Wikipedia](https://en.wikipedia.org/wiki/Concept_map)
 > * Choose a topic that can be explained/taught in 3 minutes
 > * Write Learning Objectives and Outcomes